 Methods of Making Purchases

 For purchases with an estimated value of $100,000 or more, competitive formal solicitations are prepared and issued to industry.
 The solicitations are provided to potential bidders by mail as well as being posted on the material management Web site.
 Each solicitation will identify the responsible buyer, contain response due dates and provide instructions on how to respond to the solicitation as well as other pertinent information.
 After analysis of solicitation responses, the winner of the competition is selected on the basis of evaluation factors and criteria established to guide source selection activities.

 For purchases with an estimated value of less than $100,000.00, solicitations may be prepared and issued based on the judgment of the buyer handling the acquisition.
 Solicitations for these acquisitions will vary in terms of complexity and are suited to fit the environment of the instant acquisition.

 The University of California has also established Systemwide Planned Purchasing Agreements.
 The agreements are for use by campuses, medical centers and laboratories.
 Some of the agreements have been competitively bid and are designated as a “primary source.”
 Such agreements are based on a commitment to the supplier to use their products exclusively and purchases at any dollar level may be made without seeking competition.
 The remaining agreements have been negotiated and are designated as University Price Schedules and are not to be used in lieu of competition.

-The UC Davis Medical Center is also a member of the University Health System Consortium (UHC), a group purchasing organization.
-UHC is an alliance of the clinical enterprises of 88 academic health centers.
-UHC enables its members to pool resources, create economies of scale, improve clinical and operating efficiencies, and influence the direction and delivery of health care.
-Selected Health System purchases are made under the auspices of agreements developed on the behalf of the UHC membership.
+The UC Davis Medical Center is also a member of Vizient, a group purchasing organization.
+Vizient is an alliance of the clinical enterprises academic and community medical centers.
+Vizient enables its members to pool resources, create economies of scale, improve clinical and operating efficiencies, and influence the direction and delivery of health care.
+Selected Health System purchases are made under the auspices of agreements developed on the behalf of the Vizient membership.